defdeveu/txt.courses/secdev-courses/secure-development-in-java.md

 ---
 description: >-
-  "Secure development in Java/JEE" course template.
-Using the "Webapp development with security in mind" template and the "Secure coding in Java/JEE" language specific module.
+  'Secure development in Java/JEE' course template.
+Using the "Webapp development with security in mind" template and the 'Secure coding in Java/JEE' language specific module.
 ---

 # Java